The following Share Incentives practice note provides comprehensive and up to date legal information covering:

-It should be noted that underwater options outside of exit scenarios (ie where they do not lapse in the event of an imminent exit) may still hold a 'hope value' based on the possibility of an economic recovery and a subsequent increase in the share price which may result in the market value of a share rising above the exercise price of the share option.
+It should be noted that underwater options outside of exit or leaver scenarios (ie where they do not lapse in the event of an imminent exit or the imminent cessation of employment of the option holder) may still hold a 'hope value' based on the possibility of an economic recovery and a subsequent increase in the share price which may result in the market value of a share rising above the exercise price of the share option.

 Underwater options are most common in economic downturns and therefore underwater options are a cyclical issue for companies.
 A share option most commonly results in becoming underwater when it is originally granted with an exercise price equal to or in excess of the market value of a share at the date of grant (market value share option).